linrongbin16/lsp-progress.nvim/README.md

 Implement with a producer/consumer pattern:

 - Producer: progress handler is registered to `$/progress`, callback when lsp status updated.
 Then update status data and emit event `LspProgressStatusUpdated`.
-- Consumer: statusline listens and consumes the message, get the latest status data, format and print to statusline.
+- Consumer: statusline listens and consumes the event, get the latest status data, format and print to statusline.

 ## Data Structure